Jon Stewart breaks down in tears as he shares sad news with Daily Show viewers

-Jon Stewart breaks down in tears as he pays tribute to his dog on The Daily Show
+Jon Stewart breaks down in tears as he pays tribute to his dog on Daily Show

 Jon Stewart broke down in tears as he shared some sad news with The Daily Show viewers on Monday (26 February).